eosnetworkfoundation/grant-framework/applications/ShuFanNFT.md

 **Marketing Roadmap**

-The first milestone (2 months duration) is to 1) release at least 6 new illustrations, 2) add at least 100 twitter followers, 3) NFT sales exceeding 100 EOS.
+The first milestone (2 months duration) is to: 1) release at least 6 new illustrations, 2) add at least 100 twitter followers, 3) NFT sales exceeding 100 EOS.

 ### Overview